On the differential geometry of numerical schemes and weak solutions of functional equations: Cauchy diffeology and smooth numerical schemes

-\begin{example} Let $X$ be a compact metric space, equipped with its Borel $\sigma-$algebra.
-The space of probabilities on $X,$ $\mathbb{P}(X)$ is a convex subspace of the space of measures on $X$ and the set of extremals (the ``border'') of $\mathbb{P}(U)$ is the set of Dirac measures $\delta(X)=\{\delta_x; x \in X\}.$ The Monte Carlo method is based on isobarycenters of Dirac measures, and any probability measure $\mu \in \mathbb{P}(X)$ is a limit of isobarycenters of Dirac measures for the vague topology, in other words,
+\begin{example} \textbf{Cauchy diffeology on $\mathbb{P}(X).$} Let $X$ be a compact metric space, equipped with its Borel $\sigma-$algebra.
+The space of probabilities on $X,$ $\mathbb{P}(X)$ is a convex subspace of the space of measures on $X$ and the set of extremals (the ``border'') of $\mathbb{P}(U)$ is the set of Dirac measures $\delta(X)=\{\delta_x; x \in X\}.$ The Monte Carlo method is based on isobarycentres of Dirac measures, and any probability measure $\mu \in \mathbb{P}(X)$ is a limit of isobarycentres of Dirac measures for the vague topology, in other words,

 Conversely, each sequence of Dirac measures generate this way a probability measure.
-Equipped with the Prokhorov metric, $\mathbb{P}(X)$ is a compact metric space \cite{Prok}.
+Equipped with the Prokhorov metric, $\mathbb{P}(X)$ is a compact metric space \cite{Prok}, {{} see e.g. \cite{Bil1999,Dud1968}}.
 If $X$ is a diffeological space, the family $C^\infty(X,\R)$ generates a structure of Fr\"olicher space, and hence we can define the diffeology $\p' $ on $\mathbb{P}(X)$ following the notations of the section.
-Thus, we get a Cauchy diffeology on $\mcc(\delta(X),\mathbb{P(X)}).$ This diffeology contains smooth paths for the diffeology $\p_\N$ that are stationnary after a fixed rank N. Thus the Cauchy diffeology is not the discrete diffeology. \end{example}
+Thus, we get a Cauchy diffeology on $\mcc(\delta(X),\mathbb{P}(X)).$ {{} This diffeology contains: \begin{enumerate} \item smooth paths for the diffeology $\p_\N$ with values in sequences that are stationnary after a fixed rank , i.e. such that $\exists N \in \N, \forall n > N, \forall t, x_n(t) = x_N(t).$ Thus the Cauchy diffeology is not the discrete diffeology. \item paths that are not targeted in sequences stationnary after finite rank, such as, when $U=[0;1],$ $t \in [0;1] \mapsto (x_n(t))$ with \end{enumerate} So that, this diffeology contains a rich class of smooth paths.} \end{example}

 This example gives a first motivation for the following theorem: